 Hotkeys & Shortcuts

-Learning the supported keyboard hotkeys and shortcuts can greatly increase your productivity, but it is not necessary to learn these shortcuts in order to use Swift To-Do List 7.
-There are always multiple ways how to accomplish most of the operations.
+Learning the keyboard hotkeys and shortcuts can greatly increase your productivity, but it is not necessary in order to use Swift To-Do List 8.
+There are always multiple ways of accomplishing most of the operations.

-Tip: Swift To-Do List is mouse-wheel aware in most numeric and date controls, so you can often use mouse-wheel to set dates or numbers.
-This applies especially in the Add/Edit Task Dialog: eg. when setting Due Date, reminder date and time, Time Estimate or Percent Done (Professional edition only) and so on.
+Tip: Swift To-Do List is mouse-wheel aware in most numeric and date boxes, so you can often use mouse-wheel to set dates or numbers.
+This applies especially in the Add/Edit Task Window: eg. when setting Due Date, reminder date and time, Time Estimate or Percent Done (Professional edition only) and so on.

 In this topic